How to Enable Strategic Website Optimization [Step-by-Step]

 Using the data from your small tests, begin to broaden the scope of your testing.
 If your original testing was on the homepage calls to action, look next to CTAs on subsequent pages.
 Do the CTAs that work on the homepage also work on secondary pages?
 If so, great.
 If not, find out what does.
 Use each test to broaden your scope and refine your content.

 The universe of your website is vast and expanding.
-Before embarking upon wholesale website changes, focus instead on the smaller zones of your website.
+Before embarking upon wholesale website changes, focus instead on the smaller Stuck Zone™ areas of your website.
 By prioritizing experimentation, iteration, and improvement within each zone, you will effect positive change on the entire website’s universe.

-We wrote the book on website optimization.
-If you are ready to effect positive change and dive deeper into the seven zones, check out Stop Marketing, Start Selling.
+We wrote the book on strategic website optimization.
+If you are ready to effect positive change and dive deeper into the seven Stuck Zone™ areas, request a free landing page assessment.